Arto Paasilinna: Career

-Paasilinna initially worked as a journalist at Nuoren Voiman Liitto, Nuori Voima and various newspapers as writer and editor.
+Paasilinna initially worked as a journalist at Nuoren Voiman Liitto, Nuori Voima, and various newspapers as a writer and editor.
 At the weekly magazine Apu, he was an editor (1968–1970) and later a columnist (1975–1988).

 In 1975, at the age of 33, Paasilinna found journalism growing "more superficial and meaningless" and desired a change; that summer, he sold his boat to fund the writing of The Year of the Hare.
 The book was an immediate success and from 1975 on Paasilinna became an independent writer able to support himself with his novels, signed to Finnish publisher WSOY since 1977.
 He still wrote journalism articles and was a columnist on Finnish radio.

 In 2000, Paasilinna was included in the 6th edition of literary critic Pekka Tarkka^{(fi)}'s dictionary Suomalaisia nykykirjailijoita ("Finnish Literary Authors", 1st ed.
 1967).

 In 2002, for Paasilinna's 60th anniversary, journalist Eino Leino published a biography of Paasilinna called Lentojätkä.
 Arto Paasilinnan elämä" ("The Flight Dude").
 The same year Paasilinna published his own autobiography called Yhdeksän unelmaa ("Nine Night's Dream").

 As of 2009, Paasilinna had published about 12 non-fiction books and 35 novels, with almost one novel each year from 1972 to 2009 (except 1973, 1978, 2002): as his publishers say, "The annual Paasilinna is as much an element of the Finnish autumn as falling birch leaves."
 He is "constantly being translated into new languages", and 18 of his books have been translated overall into at least 27 languages: the translations beyond neighboring Scandinavian countries include: 17 into Italian, 16 into German, 11 into French, 9 into Slovenian, 6 into Dutch, 5 into Spanish, 4 into Korean, and 2 into English, Ukrainian and Catalan.
 Described as "The brightest star in the Finnish translated-literature firmament" by Finnish newspaper Helsingin Sanomat, his success is claimed as having been "instrumental in generating the current level of interest in books from Finland" by his publisher WSOY.